The Amateur Championship – 2026 Preview & Results

 This field was made up of the 15 highest ranked WAGR players not originally accepted into the Championship field followed by a lowest handicap ballot for the remainder.

-The current number of spots available has already risen from the guaranteed 5 to 23 (as at 2.00pm on Thursday 11th June).
-This is because 10 spaces in the field were ultimately left open after the close of entries and 13 players have subsequently withdrawn from the Championship before PQ started.
+The current number of spots available has already risen from the guaranteed 10 to 23 (as at 5.00pm on Thursday 11th June).
+This is because 13 players have subsequently withdrawn from the Championship before PQ started.

 Amongst the 13 withdrawals were highly ranked Miles RUSSELL (USA) and Árni Gunnlaugur SVEINSSON (ISL) who were both successful in Final Qualifying for next week’s U.S. Open Championship which is being played at Shinnecock Hills G.C.